flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 NOR systems, however, also store GameOS in the HDD.
 As a consequence, whenever the user swaps out the hard drive, the console asks for an update file to re-install GameOS into the disk.
 Be as it may, neither NOR nor NAND systems will boot without the hard disk.

-Certain user data can be backed up using a USB stick and then moved to another console if needed, though this process re-formats the newer console before copying the old data.
+Certain user data can be backed up using a USB stick and then moved to another console if necessary, though this process re-formats the newer console before copying the old data.

 #### eMMC {.tab}